oroinc/documentation/user_guide/channel_guide.rst

   :header: "**Name**","**Description**"
   :widths: 10, 30

-  "**Status**","Current status of the сhannel.
+  "**Status**","Current status of the channel.

   *Inactive* or *Active*.
-For inactive channels no new data is uploaded to the system (the option is useful if a сhannel is being configured for future use or is out of date.
+For inactive channels no new data is uploaded to the system (the option is useful if a channel is being configured for future use or is out of date."

   "**Name**", "Name that will be used to refer to the Channel in the system.
 It is recommended to keep the name meaningful."